 - Local governments in Maine have spent an estimated $24 million on pandemic-related expenses in 2020, while losing nearly $150 million in revenues, forcing many municipalities to lay off workers and consider tax increases to fund basic services.

-- Biden’s plan would continue eligibility for the additional $400 in unemployment insurance to contractors and freelancers who normally aren’t eligible for unemployment benefits.
+- The revised bill would continue eligibility for an additional $300 in unemployment insurance to contractors and freelancers who normally aren’t eligible for unemployment benefits.
 Maine has the nation’s highest percentage of self-employed workers.
 Current expanded benefits are set to expire in March.

 - Biden’s plan provides funding for child care providers, who have seen an estimated 47% increase in operating costs during the pandemic, forcing some to close.
 Access to quality child care was already a challenge in Maine, but the pandemic has made finding care even more difficult.